Mohamed-abdalazez/DockerInDeep/README.md

 <img alt="Hypervisor" src="assets/2.png" />

-- Safaret News Magazine will answer how hardware virtualization solved the issues that we faced before.
+- Safaret News Magazine will answer how hardware virtualization solved the issues that we faced before, and the challenges it seeks to solve.

   <img alt="Safaret News Magazine" src="assets/3.png" />